Safe Control and Learning Using Generalized Action Governor: Conclusions

 \section{Conclusions}

-This paper introduced the safety supervisor called {\it Generalized Action Governor} for augmenting a nominal closed-loop system with the capability of strictly handling constraints on system state and control variables.
-After presenting the generalized action governor and analyzing its properties for general systems, we introduced tailored design approaches for linear and discrete systems with bounded uncertainties.
-Then, we discussed the application of the generalized action governor to safe online learning, where we proposed two different safe learning algorithms based on integration of reinforcement learning and data-driven Koopman control, respectively, with the generalized action governor.
-The developments were illustrated with a numerical example, which indicated that the generalized action governor provides a viable framework for realizing safe autonomy.
+This paper introduced a safety supervisor, termed the {\it Generalized Action Governor} (AG), which augments a nominal closed-loop system with the capability to enforce prescribed state and input constraints through online action adjustment (under the feasibility conditions established in the paper).
+We presented the generalized AG for general discrete-time systems and analyzed its key properties, highlighting the use of a safe set with {\it returnability} (rather than requiring positive invariance).
+Based on this theory, we developed tailored AG design procedures for linear systems and for discrete systems with finite state and action spaces under bounded uncertainties.
+We further discussed safe online learning enabled by the AG and presented two learning-based controllers---safe $Q$-learning and safe data-driven Koopman control---both integrated with the generalized AG.
+Numerical results illustrated the proposed methods and suggested that the generalized AG offers a practical and general framework for safe autonomy.